Pest IssuesProven Ways to Get Rid of Rats & Mice

 Once the rodent dies, bacteria trigger the process of rotting.
 As the tissue breaks down, different chemicals are released, which means that the power of the stench will get worse before it gets better.

 Having a dead rat in the house poses a serious threat to your health, as it increases the risk of diseases.
-It could also attract other pests.
+It could also attract other pests and they can carry rat mites.
 An unusually large number of flies near vents, walls or other specific areas of the house could be another indicator that there is a dead rat close by.

 Arm yourself with patience because this task may not be as simple or easy as you may think.
 Nevertheless, the most important thing is not to put your health at risk throughout the process, so there are no unnecessary complications after.